nikomatsakis/rustconf-2021/content/index.md

 ???

-Many people use Rust for month a few months.
+For many of them, it's a few months.
+Now, you could call that a beginner, although I think it shoudln't take months to feel productive in a language.

 --